farhanjiwani/dev-notes/tools/Webpack.md

 - `sass-loader` loads a SASS or SCSS file and compiles it into CSS
   - requires `css-loader` after the fact to compile into JS module
-  - recommended to use `mini-css-extract-plugin` to extract it out into a separate file
+  - recommended to use `mini-css-extract-plugin` to extract it out into a separate file for production

 ## Cache Busting and Plugins